Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Useful Linear Algebra Results

 \subsection{Weyl's Inequalities}

 We will often need to bound the difference between the singular values of two matrices.
-To do so, an useful result will be the following theorem, which is a consequence of Weyl's inequality.
+To do so, a useful result will be the following theorem, which is a consequence of Weyl's inequality.

 \begin{theorem}[\citet{horn85}, Corollary 7.3.5] Let $\mathbf{X}, \mathbf{Y} \in \R^{n\times m}$ and $q:= \min(m,n)$.
 Let $\sigma_1(\mathbf{X}) \geqslant \dots \geqslant \sigma_q(\mathbf{X}) \geqslant 0$ (resp. $\sigma_1(\mathbf{Y}) \geqslant \dots \geqslant \sigma_q(\mathbf{Y}) \geqslant 0$) be the non-increasingly ordered singular values of $\mathbf{X}$ (resp. $\mathbf{Y}$).
 Then, for all $i\in \{1,\dots,q\}$,